March 03, 2021 | Team GoFloaters

 Until 2020, the focus on work-life balance was a taboo subject.
 It is the global movement of Remote Work and dire necessity to continue running the economy and businesses that forced companies to adapt to Working-From-Home, Coworking and now the Hybrid Work culture.
 Recent moves by governments in countries like Japan and India and open discussions around remote work have been a significant step in the direction.
 People now have higher expectations, and organizations are ready to create modern workplace practices and laws to suit our growing need.

-Denmark tops the chart with 4-day workweek.
-An average of 37.2 hours for full-time employees.
+Denmark tops the chart with their 4-day workweek.
+They work an average of 37.2 hours/week for full-time employees.
 The infrastructure and the policies that govern workforces are superior in Denmark.
-Danes are quite liberal, but maintain an exceptional quality of life and strive to ensure equality at the workplace.
-They follow a flat hierarchy system that emphasizes flexible work hours, believe in result-oriented work, and maintaining an open & collaborative work culture.
+Danes are quite liberal, and maintain an exceptional quality of life while striving to ensure equality at the workplace.
+They follow a flat hierarchy system that emphasizes flexible work hours, focused on result-oriented work, and maintaining an open & collaborative work culture.

 The Dutch country is not famous only for its capital Amsterdam, tulip's farms, cycling tracks and Van Gogh Museum.
 It is also second on the chart with 29 hours in a workweek for its full-time employees.
 The Dutch as a culture, emphasizes a lot on family importance.
 Flexi work time and remote working are typical in this culture.